Do you need to transfer legal ownership?

 If there is more than one transferee, as joint owners they will automatically hold the property on trust for themselves and/or anybody else who has a beneficial interest in the property.
 Joint owners can hold their beneficial interest in the property as joint tenants or as tenants in common.

-The effect of this restriction is that the registry will not register a sale or mortgage of the property unless there are at least two registered proprietors, as trustees, to jointly receive the sale or mortgage monies.
-This means the last survivor of tenants in common is not permitted to sell the property without proving that the trust has come to an end or appointing a new co-trustee.
-If the joint transferees intend to hold the property on trust for themselves alone as joint tenants, they should place an ‘X’ in the first box.
+The effect of this restriction is that the registry will not report a sale or mortgage of the property unless there are at least two registered proprietors, as trustees, to jointly receive the sale or mortgage monies.
+This means the registered proprietor or last survivor of tenants in common is not permitted to sell the property without proving that the trust has come to an end or appointing a new co-trustee.
+If the joint transferees intend to hold the property on trust for themselves alone as joint tenants, they should place an ‘X' in the first box.

-Alternatively, if they intend to hold the beneficial interest as tenants in common in equal shares, they should place an ‘X’ in the second box.
-They should place an ‘X’ in the third box if they intend to hold it in unequal shares, or for themselves and others (whether in equal or unequal shares), or under the terms of a separate existing trust deed or will, and in each case they should also add the relevant details.
-As an alternative to completing this panel, you may use the trust information form JO.
-Form JO contains the same options as panel 10 but is designed as a separate form to assist in providing the relevant information and ensuring that each joint transferee signs a declaration of trust (see panel 12 below.)
+Alternatively, if they intend to hold the beneficial interest as tenants in common in equal shares, they should place an ‘X' in the second box.
+They should place an ‘X' in the third box if they intend to hold it in unequal shares, or for themselves and others (whether in equal or unequal shares), or under the terms of a separate existing trust deed or will, and in each case, they should also add the relevant details.

-If the declaration of the trust on which the transferees will be holding the property is already contained in a separate deed or will, a conveyancer may include details of it in, and sign, the form JO instead of the transferees.
-If neither panel 10 of the transfer nor a form JO are completed and lodged with the application to register a transfer to joint transferees, the Land Registry will enter a Form A restriction by default.
+If the declaration of the trust on which the transferees will be holding the property is already contained in a separate deed or will, a conveyancer may include details of it and sign form JO instead of the transferees.
+If neither panel 10 of the transfer nor a completed form JO are completed and lodged with the application to register a transfer to joint transferees, the Land Registry will enter a Form A restriction by default.
 If you have any doubts about what is required, you should seek professional advice before you proceed.

 12: Execution

-The witness should be independent, and preferably someone who knows you well and could confirm you did sign the deed if necessary.
+All the transferors must execute (legally sign) the transfer deed.
+If panels 10 or 11 have been completed, the transferees must also sign.
+The witness should be independent, preferably someone who knows you well and could confirm you did sign the transfer deed.
 One person may witness more than one signature but must sign and complete the details below every signature witnessed.

 Read the government guidance on different forms of wording in these circumstances.